What's Here:

 The Springfield Branch bridge over main street, and tracks long unused.

-into Northrop Grumman, and the split on the right.
+into Northrop Grumman (above), and the split (below).
 All of this track was

-removed in the makeover.
-In the right picture, the Westinghouse spur is
+removed during the Rt 32 makeover.
+In the picture below, the Westinghouse spur is

-facing me, and the Springfield branch continues on to the right.
-Pix from 2004.
+facing me, and the Springfield branch continues off to the right.

 Steve covers the Springfield Branch in detail here.